 Due to stricter legislation and advancing mining processes and equipment, mining companies require competent technical staff.
 Qualified planners, schedulers, artisans, and business intelligence engineers must oversee maintenance activities without project delays or downtime.
 Automation and technology require programmers and data analysts with a deep understanding of maintenance and asset management.

 Pragma offers resourcing benefits, providing skilled resources for advisory projects and long-term asset care service contracts.
-Their Academy trains learners in asset management, offering recommended learning pathways for role-specific skills and aiding in succession planning for clients.
+Our Academy trains learners in asset management, offering recommended learning pathways for role-specific skills and aiding in succession planning for clients.

 Mining companies face the challenge of managing costs with declining maintenance budgets, leading to neglected maintenance and frequent breakdowns.
 Decreased budgets result in lower productivity, revenue, safety hazards, and environmental incidents.
 To optimise budget spending: